CaiqueAAndrade/PayPay/Readme.md

 - `roomVersion = '2.3.0'`

 ## Coding style
-The project used a variety of features to improve code quality and make it easy to maintain, as with:
+The project using a variety of features to improve code quality and make it easy to maintain, as with:
  - Android extensions to in an easy way modify values.
  - CustomView to encapsulate view behavior and reuse if necessary in other parts of the application.
  - Custom retrofit call that returns results as Success, Failure, and Network Failure to intercept API calls in an easy way.